garrying/wwworkshop/assignments/variation-on-a-poster.md

 ❑ A consideration towards the structure of your page (Where your elements sit)
 ❑ An embedded typeface

-You may need to adjust your HTML file as you go along—perhaps you'll need DIVs between sections or you want to target specific things with your stylesheet (consider adding classes to your elements).
+You may need to adjust your HTML file as you go along—perhaps you'll need DIVs between sections or you want to target specific things with your stylesheet (consider adding IDs and classes to your elements).

 **Examples of websites that create unique and thoughtful experiences for their viewers:**